All Dogs Go to Heaven: Awards and honors

 All Dogs Go to Heaven received a nomination for "Best Family Motion Picture: Adventure or Cartoon" at the 11th Annual Youth in Film Awards ceremony, being beaten by Disney's The Little Mermaid.
 The home video release received an Award of Excellence from the Film Advisory Board.
+All Dogs Go to Heaven was nominated for Best Family Motion Picture: Adventure or Cartoon at the Youth in Film Awards.

 Home media

 All Dogs Go to Heaven was released on VHS, S-VHS, 8mm video and LaserDisc in both regular and special CAV standard play editions by MGM/UA Home Video on August 28, 1990.
 The film became a sleeper hit due to its home video release; a strong promotional campaign helped it become one of the top-selling VHS releases of all time, selling over 3 million copies in its first month.
 The film was followed by another VHS release under the MGM/UA Family Entertainment label in 1994, which was available exclusively through Warner Home Video.

 A DVD was made available for the first time on March 6, 2001, under the MGM Kids label and was later released as a double feature with All Dogs Go to Heaven 2 on March 14, 2006.
-On March 29, 2011, the film made its debut on Blu-ray, which was later included as a bundle with its sequel on October 7, 2014, along with a re-release of the compilation on DVD.
+The film made its debut on Blu-ray on March 29, 2011, and was later included as a bundle with its sequel on October 7, 2014, along with a re-release of the compilation on DVD.
 The Blu-ray version was also packaged with another Don Bluth film, The Pebble and the Penguin, on October 8, 2013, and again with eight other MGM films as part of the company's 90th anniversary "Best of Family Collection" on February 4, 2014.

-Legacy
+A video game based on the film, also titled All Dogs Go To Heaven, was released in 1989 for MS-DOS and in 1990 for Amiga.
+The game has ten mini-games loosely tied together to form a story mode, with three difficulty levels.
+The game's minigames include rat racing, watch catching, horizontal ball and paddle, maze navigating, shape stacking, maze running, hangman, jigsaw puzzle, street navigating and dog fighting.
+An activity center game based on the film, titled All Dogs Go To Heaven Activity Center, was released for Windows PC in 1997.